Leuven, Belgium

 Several co-creation events were already organised:

-- Workshop 1 on June 24th 2021: online workshop with 26 participants including 7 city officials from different domains (health, urban development, neighbourhood work …) and 19 external participants (citizens, developers, knowledge institutes, health sector …)
+• On June 24th 2021: the First Co-creation Workshop was organised online with 26 participants including 7 city officials from different domains (health, urban development, neighbourhood work …) and 19 external participants (citizens, developers, knowledge institutes, health sector, etc.)

-- Workshop 2 on November 25th 2021: online workshop with 20 participants including 5 city officials and 15 external participants from different domains.
+• On November 25th 2021: the Second Co-creation Workshop was organised online with 20 participants including 5 city officials and 15 external participants from different domains.

-- Town Hall Event ‘Benedenstad op zondag’ on June 12th 2022: open space event where around 300 people who participated in guided tours across the site where VARCITIES solutions will be implemented and 50 people visited VARCITIES’ information corner and interacted with a city official about the project.
+• On June 12th 2022: the Town Hall Event was organised as part of the ‘Benedenstad op zondag’ (Downtown on Sunday) 2022 event.
+Around 300 people participated in guided tours across the Pilot site and 50 people visited VARCITIES’ information corner and interacted with a city official about the project.

 The Visionary Solutions